 Piers Forster, Director of the Priestley Centre for Climate Futures Leeds and lead author of the study, says: “Even though climate action has slowed the rise in greenhouse gas emissions, global temperatures are still heading in the wrong direction and faster than ever before.
 Our analysis is designed to track the long-term trends caused by human action.
 So, when observed temperature records are broken, as in last year, we can identify how much of the record is caused by natural factors, in this case less than 10 percent.“

+William Lamb, researcher in the MCC working group Applied Sustainability Science, and lead author of emissions section of the study says: “Until we dramatically reduce deforestation and the combustion of coal, oil and gas, greenhouse gases will continue to accumulate in the atmosphere and drive climate impacts.”

 The annual report is accompanied by an open data, open science platform “Climate Change Tracker”.
 The dashboard provides easy access to updated information on the key climate indicators every year.